 So after doing the hike for the first time with our friends, we found this to be the easiest route up the Revelation Lodge.
 All you have to do is follow “Home Run” all the way up to Revelation Lodge.

 You will eventually walk under what looks like a little bridge and there you will see Revelation Lodge.
 You will notice how much elevation you have already climbed and the views you’re going to get.
 It’s a pretty magical mountain to have such stunning views across the valley down below.

-Enjoy a few minutes at Revelation before you start the next part of your hike.
-You can daydream about all the other awesome hikes in the area or other fun things to do in Revelstoke.
+Enjoy a few minutes up at Revelation before you start the next part of your hike.
+Daydream about all the other awesome hikes in the area or other fun things to do in Revelstoke.

 From Revelation Lodge to The Wall

 Once you’ve made it to Revelation Lodge you will need to find the path that follows the gondola to your next checkpoint.
 It isn’t too hard to find but it’s also easy to miss.
-You will have to look for the mountain bike path which is where the trail begins.
+Look for the mountain bike path which is where the trail begins.
 See photo below pointing you in the right direction.

-Once you’re on the bike path you will only stay on it for about a minute until you see the trail leading to the gondola.
-You will get on that path and start hiking basically right under the gondola.
+Once you’re on the bike path stay on it for about a minute until you see the trail leading to the gondola.
+Get on that path and start hiking basically right under the gondola.

 From there it’s quite straight forward.
-You will walk past some creeks and little waterfalls.
+Walk past some creeks and little waterfalls.
 This is definitely one of the most stunning parts of the hike.
 With water running by and flowers all over the place it’s a great area to get some photos.